secretstartups/handbook/business-technology/data-team/functional-analytics-center-of-excellence/source-of-truth-fields-for-reporting/index.html.md

 ## FACE: Source of Truth Fields for Reporting

-Below is a series of tables containing the standard fields to use when pulling data from various systems.
+**What is this?** Below is a series of tables containing the standard fields to use when pulling data from various systems.

+**Why was this created?** To document source of truth data fields and institutional knowledged known by the different functional analytics teams.
+This will allow us to go into any dashboard or data table and easily understand which fields are trusted sources of truth.

 🚧  This page is currently a work in progress. 🚧

 ### Salesforce dot com
+Point of contact: Robert Kohnke, David Egan, Melia Vilain

 | Object        | Field   | SoT Field API Name   | Table | Approver/Owner |
 |---------------|---------|---------------------------|-----------|----------|